dz0ny/esphome-differential-thermostat/README.md

 # esphome-differential-thermostat

-A thermostat like device used for solar or wood chip based furnace to control your water boiler.
+A thermostat like device used for solar or wood chip based furnace to control your water boiler heating.